The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 .. image:: ../_static/installation/version_check.png

 Step 5.
-Downloading and validating OpenLane installation
+Building and validating OpenLane installation
 --------------------------------------------------------------------------------

 In order to download and validate OpenLane installation run the following commands,